GokceKy/digital_awareness_app/README.md

   The Advisor AI screen provides users with a small AI assistant integrated using Gemini.

 - **Report Digital Bullying**
   This screen offers essential links for reaching out to support and reporting locations in Turkey for digital bullying cases.
+The information on these cards is sourced from the Firestore database.

 - **Profile Screen**
   A classic profile screen where users can view their profile information and change the app theme.